 It is important that after having finished each module you review its objectives to make sure that you can meet their requirements.
-To help you find the instructional text which addresses each objective, the pages where this text is located are specified in the outer margin right beside each objective.
+To help you find the instructional text which addresses each objective, the pages where this text is located are specified in the outer margin right beside each objective (as indicated to the right of this paragraph).